farlowdw/software-development-handbook/blog/2023/2023-03-29-virtual-box-mac-ubuntu-shared/index.md

   <img width='700px' src={require('./vm-10.png').default} />
 </div>

 With this information, we can set up port forwarding effectively.
 In VirtualBox, click the Settings cog for the machine we are currently running.
-Then navigate as follows:
+Then navigate menu selections as follows:

 ```
 Network -> Advanced -> Port Forwarding